kmonsoor/blog.kmonsoor.com/content/articles/toughts/a-near-perfect-day-of-a-muslim-professional.md

 10.15 PM  :  Go to bed.
 Pillow talk with wife.
 Avoid arguments.
 Rather thank Allah ta'ala for this awesome day.

 10.30 PM  :  Go to sleep.
-Rememember you need to wake up at 4:00 AM ?
+Remember you need to wake up at 4:00 AM ?

 ## Reference / Sources / Discussion

 > TODO

 > TODO